Estimating the growth rate of a birth and death process using data from a small sample: Discussion

 Our estimator involves a constant which can be chosen in multiple ways.
 We propose three choices for the constant, called $c_{MSE}(n)$, $c_{Bias}(n)$, and $c_{Inv}(n)$.
 The estimate with $c_{MSE}(n)$ will minimize the mean squared error but will underestimate the growth rate most of the time in small samples.
 The estimate using $c_{Bias}(n)$ is nearly unbiased but has a slightly higher mean squared error, and its density also has a mode that is substantially below the true growth rate when $n$ is small.
 The estimate using $c_{Inv}(n)$ has a slightly higher mean squared error than the other two estimates, but its mode is close to the true growth rate, and the value of the constant can be computed analytically.

 Our method only applies to exponentially growing populations.
 However, tumors do not always follow an exponential growth curve (\cite{zahid2021forecasting}).
-Nevertheless, as noted in \cite{Johnson2023}, as long as the tumor grows exponentially for a short time, our methods should provide a good estimate of that initial exponential growth rate.
-Our methods also rely on the assumption that all individuals have the same birth and death rate.
+Nevertheless, as noted in \cite{Johnson2023}, as long as the population grows exponentially for a short time, our methods should provide a good estimate of that initial exponential growth rate because the coalescence times of the sampled lineages are usually early in the history of the population.
+Mathematical results in this direction were established by \cite{cheek2022coalescent}.
+To test the assumption of an exponentially growing population, one could use skyline methods as introduced by \cite{pybus2000integrated}, \cite{drummond2005}, and \cite{stadlerskyline}.
+Skyline methods can reconstruct the population size history under different demographic models.

+Our methods also rely on the assumption that all individuals have the same birth and death rates.
 This is a limitation because in cell populations, sometimes several driver mutations accumulate, leading to fitness differences among the cells (\cite{scott2017somatic}).
 However, it was noted by \cite{Johnson2023} that site frequency spectrum data from the blood cancer subclones studied in \cite{Johnson2023} agrees well with theoretical predictions for an exponentially growing population in which all cells have the same fitness.
 Finally, our methods do not take into account any spatial structure in the population and therefore may not be directly applicable to solid tumors.

 {\bf { {Data and Code Availability}}}